 who is a typical borrower? what do we lend against?

 The type of borrowers that apply vary and range from property developers looking to renovate, refurbish, develop or buy new properties to business owners looking to improve their business.
-The one commonality in all of our loans is that the borrowers own a property that we feel comfortable to secure a 1st or 2nd mortgage over it.
+The one commonality in all of our loans is that the borrowers own a property that we feel comfortable to hold as security until our loan is repaid.

 We lend against UK property and land.
 The majority of our deals are over UK residential properties.
 We will consider securing over the semi-commercial and commercial securities if the loan to value fits are criteria.
 Our maximum loan to value is 70%.

 how do we make money?

 BridgeCrowd makes its profit from the spread in interest rate that is charged to its borrowers and the rate that it pays its investors.
 For example, borrowers typically pay interest at 1.25%, of which investors receive 1% per month and BridgeCrowd receives 0.25% per month.

 do you have a secondary market?